Emery refuses to confirm if 'devastated' Xhaka will continue as Arsenal captain | Goal.com

 Unai Emery has refused to confirm if Granit Xhaka will continue as Arsenal captain.

 The midfielder provoked anger during the weekend's 2-2 draw with Crystal Palace as he was booed by supporters as he walked off the pitch.
-He then cupped his ear and appeared to shout an obscenity towards fans.
+He then cupped his ear and appeared to shout 'f*ck off' towards fans.

 Xhaka's actions have seen numerous legends of the club speak out against him, but Emery, who held crunch talks with the skipper earlier this week, will not be as quick to react.